spookylukey/django_custom_user_migration/README.rst

 Prerequisites
 -------------

-* Django 1.8 or later
+* Django 1.8 or later.

+  Django 1.10 and later currently do not work - see `issue 5 <https://bitbucket.org/spookylukey/django_custom_user_migration/issues/5/inconsistentmigrationhistory-when>`_.

 * Python 2.7 or Python 3.3+

 You must have ensured that everywhere in your project (including 3rd party